openvinotoolkit/MLPerf/README.md

     ```
     ./scripts/run_all.sh
     ```
-    ***NOTE: These scripts are provided as example.
+    ***NOTE: This product is not for production use and scripts are provided as example.
 For reporting MLPerf results dedicated scripts should be provided for each model with suitable parameters.***